If you’re in the Seattle area, there are some incredibly supportive and thriving opportunities to learn and practice mindfulness meditation.

 Dance Church: Ending this round up on a fun note, Dance Church is an all-ages, all-abilities, dance gathering that provides a communal space for people who want to move their bodies.
 I really believe in the power of dance to connect us to a more meditative space, so if you’re looking for something less serious but still meditative and bonding, this could be perfect for you!

 As you explore some of these places, be sure to give each a couple tries, to get a real sense of what each offers to support your meditation practice.
-And if you’re wanting to dive into other wellness experiences, there are many beautiful sound meditation gatherings, breathwork events and top Seattle yoga studios to explore.
+And if you’re wanting to dive into other wellness experiences, enjoy these sound meditation gatherings, breathwork events and top Seattle yoga studios to explore.
 Or you might consider trying a local Washington meditation retreat or a Washington yoga retreat.

-Monica Krake is the founder of Head + Heart, your guide to all things spirituality and wellness.
-Discover events, retreats, resources, teachers, and community across North America. www.headplusheart.com
+Monica Krake is the founder of Head + Heart, your guide to living aligned. www.headplusheart.com